linode/docs/docs/applications/voip/install-asterisk-on-centos-7/index.md

 ### Configure and Build Asterisk

-1. Still in your build directory for Asterisk, run the `configure` script to prepare the Asterisk source code for compiling:
+1. In your build directory for Asterisk, run the `configure` script to prepare the Asterisk source code for compiling:

         ./configure --libdir=/usr/lib64 --with-jansson-bundled